robertZaufall/mindmanager_ai/readme.md

 pip install --upgrade requests pip install --upgrade pywin32
 ```
 Macros can be registered directly by merging the `macro_registration.reg` to the registry.
-Hint: view order in Mindmanager is sorted by the GUIDs.
+Hint: view order in MindManager is sorted by the GUIDs.
 All macros can then be executed using the context menu of topics (right mouse button click).

 ![Registry](doc/windows_registry.png)